 I used BubbleUPnP as a control app, which also enabled me to plug into Qobuz and Tidal accounts for Hi-Res Audio streaming.

-Setting the Poly up for connecting either to a home network or your device’s hotspot is pretty simple, even without Chord’s GoFigure app – which wasn’t available to me pre-launch.
+Setting the Poly up for connecting either to a home network or your device’s hotspot is pretty simple, even without Chord’s GoFigure app – which wasn’t available to me at the time of review.
 Using the supplied tool (or a paper clip), you can press a recessed button to turn the Poly into a Wi-Fi access point.
 Connect to the Poly’s Wi-Fi and then a web portal in your browser will help you to add any network SSIDs and passwords you need.

 With that done, it’s time to get the Mojo + Poly playing some tunes.
 I had a microSD card already bubbling over with musical goodness, so I stuck that in the Poly’s slot, put my phone in hotspot mode, opened BubbleUPnP and sat back for a listen.